dfm/dfm.github.com/_posts/2011-08-04-jekyll-comments-github.markdown

    Or maybe we need to go back to basics - WAYYY back.
 Think simple.
 We don't no stinkin' APIs.
 We don't need no education...
    <h4> HEY!
 TEACHER!! </h4>
    Leave those kids alone.
+* petesoder - April 12, 2014 - This is cool ... we've been prototyping a publishing system for hackers using using Git/markdown for http://hakkalabs.co, so found it interesting that someone else is thinkging about this.